Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 Program Requirements and Time-frame of Completion

 The ThM is composed of 30 credits, a final comprehensive examination (see below), and a spiritual formation summative exercise (see below).
-All credit hours, the comprehensive exam, and spiritual formation exercise must be completed within six (6) years of matriculation; any exception must be approved by the president and academic dean.
+All credit hours, the comprehensive exam, and spiritual formation exercise must be completed within six (6) years of matriculation; any exception must be approved by the academic dean and program director.

 Classes-only Track (30 Credits)